Research funders requirements

 The Research Council of Norway

-- All peer reviewed scientific articles, which are based on research partially of fully funded by the Research Council of Norway, must be archived in an institutional or disciplinary archive like DUO at UiO.
+- All peer reviewed scientific articles, which are based on research partially or fully funded by the Research Council of Norway, must be archived in an institutional or disciplinary archive like DUO at UiO.
 Submit the article through CRIStin.

 - Breach of these conditions can lead to funding being withheld according to The RCN's Principles for Open Access to Scientific Publications.

-- More information on the guidelines at the NFR website.
+- More information on the guidelines at the NFR website. (in Norwegian).

-- See UiO's information on NRF applications.
+- See UiO's information on NRF applications (in Norwegian)

 If your project is funded by the EU, the following regulations on Open Access apply: